vihutuo/flet-web/docs/controls/searchbar.md

 Defines the highlight [color](/docs/reference/colors) that's typically used to indicate that the search bar is in `FOCUSED`, `HOVERED`, or `PRESSED` [`ControlState`](/docs/reference/types/controlstate) states.

+### `bar_scroll_padding`

+Configures the padding around a Scrollable when the text field scrolls into view.

+If the bar's text field is partially off-screen or covered (e.g., by the keyboard), it scrolls into view, ensuring it is positioned at the specified distance from the Scrollable edges.

+Value is of type [`Padding`](/docs/reference/types/padding).

 ### `bar_trailing`

 A `Control` to display after the text input field when the search view is close.